 * Note: The Message Error Ratio, Beacon SNR and Signal Strength intervals are similar to moving window averages - you are making calculations every second no matter what the Interval is, but if during, or for an entire Interval the value goes beyond the Threshold, an alarm is generated.
 Shorter Intervals show changes more quickly, and Longer Intervals show changes more slowly (because it takes a greater number of changes to raise the "average").

-ANNEX C Example of validation of availability and continuity
+ANNEX C Calculation example for DGNSS signal availability and continuity in areas with multiple DGNSS signal reception

-A certain service area is designated to include the area within 100nm outside the coastal baseline and the sea area inside the baseline to a distance of 20nm from the baseline.
+For this example , the service area is designated to include the area within 100nm outside the coastal baseline and the sea area inside the baseline to a distance of 20nm from the baseline.
 The minimum required signal field strength is found to be 20uV/m.
 There are 12 beacons providing signals in such a way that:

 25% of the service area receive sufficiently strong signals from only one beacon